foostan/corneliuskbd/doc/buildguide_en.md

 ## how to fix the clearance between the E-White case and each part

 The following is a step-by-step explanation of how to fix with interference between the top body and bottom body, and between the top body and plate.
 Please note that it is necessary to remove about 0.1mm-0.2mm with a sandpaper.
 In the example shown here, we used a JIS standard #240.
-If you use a sandpaper with too rough a grit, it may damage the main body greatly, so it is safer to use a medium to fine grit file of #240-#400.
+If you use a sandpaper with too rough a grit, it may damage the main body greatly, so it is safer to use a medium to fine grit sandpaper of #240-#400.

 The number of the sandpaper varies depending on the standard.
 The JIS standard #240-#400 is roughly the same as the following for other standards.
 - The United States CAMI: 240-320